Layered Chile Relleno Casserole: Low-Carb Tex-Mex Delight

 • Brown 1 pound (454 g) ground beef sprinkled with a pinch of salt and pepper.
 Drain off any excess fat.
 Stir in 2 teaspoons taco seasoning.

 • Broil 4 (454 g) fresh poblano chiles until the skin is charred.
 Place in a paper bag or covered bowl to steam for about 10 minutes.
-Carefully peel away blackened skin.
-Split open and remove seeds.
-Alternatively, use drained, canned whole green chilies and split them lengthwise to open them out flat.
-You can also use canned, chopped green chiles if you can’t find the whole ones.
+Peel off blackened skin, split open and remove seeds.

 • Whisk together 1 cup (227 g) heavy cream, 6 ounce can (170 g) tomato paste, 1 packet cilantro-tomato seasoning SAZON, and 6 large (300 g) eggs in a medium bowl.